(Last Updated on February 17, 2025)

 Same idea.
 Different implementation.

-If you don’t have the space or budget for a large whiteboard, consider getting the 9”x12” cardboard (non-magnetic) whiteboards from your local dollar store.
-We use those several times a week for practicing spelling words and making DIY mazes, among other things.
-We find them a little harder to erase and not as long-lasting, but they’re so versatile and inexpensive I’d say they’re definitely worth it.
+Don’t have the space or budget for a large whiteboard?
+Consider getting smaller 9”x12” cardboard (non-magnetic) whiteboards here or from your local dollar store.
+We use them several times a week for practicing spelling words and making DIY mazes, among other things.
+While not quite as long-lasting as the larger, framed type, they’re so versatile and inexpensive I’d say they’re definitely worth it.
 They work great for car-schooling or road trips, too!

-Especially if you have a student who doesn’t like seeing their mistakes glaring back at them from the paper, whiteboards provide an easy way to erase quickly and try again.
-It seems to alleviate some of the pressure for little perfectionists when it’s so easy to undo.
+And, if you have a student who doesn’t like seeing their mistakes glaring back at them from the paper, whiteboards provide an easy way to erase quickly and try again.
+It seems to alleviate some of the pressure for little perfectionists.

-I could go on, but you might get bored. ?
+I could go on, but you might get bored. (sorry, I couldn’t resist)

-These are clearly a must-have item in my book and I’d recommend one (or several) in every homeschool!
+These are clearly a must-have item in my book!
+I’d recommend one (or several) in every homeschool!

 Check out the first post in this series here and follow the links there to find out more about the other supplies that made the Top 5 list!